 The curriculum is suitable for students of all nationalities and all levels of ability.
 It provides an ideal preparation for higher level courses such as the Advanced International Certificate of Education (AICE), international GCE Advanced level, SAT and APT, International Baccalaureate and for vocational training and employment.
 IGCSE is a qualification based on examinations in individual subjects of study, with IGCSE qualifications and grades issued for each subject taken, much like Advanced Placement examinations in the United States.

 In Cambridge IGCSE, Core curriculum is designed to be accessible for all children.
 The Extended curriculum is available for students who are highly capable and highly motivated.
 All students take a balanced programme of subjects to establish the foundation of knowledge and to enable an informed choice of elective subjects in later years.

 IGCSE covers a broad range of subjects with Syllabi which are flexible, well structured, engaging & up-to-date; motivating students to learn and to apply their knowledge.
 This is regularly reviewed to keep track of the student's progress throughout the year.

-*Minimum five subjects must be taken. *Minimum one subject should be taken from each group from 1 to 5.
+*Minimum five subjects must be taken.
+It is mandatory to take one subject from each group.
+English and Mathematics are compulsory.